 Our agents earn competitive compensation that includes commission and residual income.
 That means your income is determined by your efforts, not a time clock.
 It's a simple principle - the harder you work, the more you earn as our commission scale is one of the best multiline exclusive agent contracts in the industry.

-On average, a first-year Farm Bureau agent makes 56 percent more than other sales people.* Because our agents sell multiple lines of insurance, there is a potential to earn more by being able to help clients with a variety of insurance needs - auto, home, life, annuities and more.
+On average, a first-year Farm Bureau agent makes 49 percent more than other insurance agents.1 Because our agents sell multiple lines of insurance, there is a potential to earn more by being able to help clients with a variety of insurance needs - auto, home, life, annuities and more.

 Click here to learn more about compensation.